bestful/quest/andrey/README.md

 Assuming that you have pre installed Google Chrome.
-If so, all you need is just install VSCode extension by link: https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome Then you are able to launch angular in debug mode.
+If so, all you need is just install VSCode extension by link: https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome

+**!important** `/src` folder should be your *working directory* otherwise the paths which setup in config file `launch.json` would be broken and you would be unable to debug the app.

+If the above requirenments are sufisfied - you are able to launch angular in debug mode.

-First of all launch your app like so:
+First of all, launch your app like so:

 ```
 dotnet watch [-v] run